jorge-armando-navarro-flores/jorge-armando-navarro-flores/README.md

 </h1>

-<h3>I am an enthusiastic information technology student who loves to solve challenging and funny IT problems.
-I have a special interest in machine learning, deep learning and data science, above all in new and great technologies like python and tensorflow.
+<h3>I am a passionate information technology student who thrives on solving challenging and engaging IT problems.
+My particular interests lie in the realms of automation and integrating powerful APIs and technologies, such as the OpenAI API and TensorFlow Hub.
+I am driven to create exceptional products that can automate our daily tasks, enhancing convenience and improving our lives.

-I believe technology is a fantastic and funny way of improving the world </h3>
+I firmly believe that technology serves as a remarkable and enjoyable means of advancing the world for the better.</h3>

 - 🔭 I’m currently studying at University of Guadalajara in Mexico